zhenyisong/core.facility/completeQC/install.md

 conda config --set show_channel_urls yes

 conda create --name qcline

+'''
+#---
+# now you should unset the PYTHONPATH if your system already
+# install the PYTHON somewhere.
+This variable will complex the
+# situation.
+You need to unset it.
+#---

+'''
+vi ~/.bash_profile
+'''

+#---
+# you will add the line
+# unset PYTHONPATH
+#---

+'''
+source ~/.bash_profile
 source activate qcline

 conda install bwa picard plumbum samtools gatk4 fastqc bedtools hisat2
+'''